MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

    > [!NOTE]
    > If you are logged in as a global administrator, you must have the option of uploading the app to your organization's app catalog, otherwise you can only load the app for a team in which you are a member.

 4. Select the `manifest.zip` package you downloaded previously and select **Save**.
-If you have not downloaded the app manifest package, you can download from the **Team Settings** tab of the plugin configuration page in Moodle.
+If you have not downloaded the app manifest package, you can download from the **Team Settings** tab of the plugins configuration page in Moodle.

 Now that you have the app installed, you can add the tab to any channel that you have access to.
 To do so, navigate to the channel, select the **plus** (➕) symbol and select your app from the list.
 Follow the prompts to finish adding your Moodle course tab to a channel.